mmvora/cicchat/README.md

   - (if you can't see it in the browser, you can try going to the following link: http://localhost:8501)

 ## How to add more data sources
-- The simplest way to add more data sources is to add more documents to the `data_sources` folder, then delete the exisiting `vector_store_dir` folder and run the following command:
+- The simplest way to add more data sources is to add more documents to the `data_sources` folder, clear your database and run the `create_vector_store` script again.
     ```python -m create_vector_store``` in the root of the project.